adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 And with <a target="_blank" rel="noopener" href="/website-editing/">CloudCannon’s Visual Editor</a>, there’s no need to worry about your clients breaking anything.
 You can set clearly defined control over their pages content, without them needing to worry about anything too technical.

-{% bookshop 'markdown/video' url: "" title: "" border: false %}
+{% bookshop 'markdown/youtube' title: "CloudCannon Visual Editor" id: "dLVcA_kBK4o" extend: false border: false %}

 ### 4\.
 Visual page building

 Is it likely that your web development client will need new landing pages built in the future?
 Give them the ability to easily build their own web pages directly in the CMS!
 In CloudCannon’s Visual Editor, developers make use of our open-source component management tool <a target="_blank" rel="noopener" href="/blog/introducing-bookshop/">Bookshop</a> to build custom components that can be used in the Visual Editor to build new pages.
 This empowers your clients to build new web pages with no technical knowledge needed.

-{% bookshop 'markdown/video' url: "" title: "" border: false %}
+{% bookshop 'markdown/youtube' title: "Live Visual Page Building with Bookshop" id: "zTg76VkzSXM" extend: false border: false %}

 ### 5\.
 Advanced publishing workflow